 Self-hypnosis can be considered the more results-driven cousin to meditation.
 While the main goal of meditation is often general relaxation and ridding the mind of internal chatter, recovery.org notes that hypnosis always focuses on the resolution of a core issue.
 Whether you suffer from addiction, phobia, or pain, there’s bound to be a specific self-hypnosis session at your disposal.

 The purpose of meditation is to get focused on the present moment.
 With self-hypnosis, the aim is to go deeper into a trance-like state.
 From there you become more open to suggestions which can help you make changes in any area of your life.
+There are some techniques that walk the line between meditation and hypnosis.
+Sound and light meditation is a technique wear a person dons special goggles that display flashes of light, and earbuds though which seemingly random noises are played.
+The result for the wearer is a trance-like state that has similarities to what a person practicing self-hypnosis or meditation experiences.

 While different practitioners of hypnosis may have different variations of how to induce, and make use of, hypnosis, the technique is usually described as including three different stages.